 Subversion: Monk thinks, at least until the end of the second season, that Trudy was killed because of this, believing himself to be the intended target.
-In "Mr. Monk Goes to Jail," it's revealed that Trudy was always the intended target and not him.
+In "Mr. Monk Goes to Jail", it's revealed that Trudy was always the intended target and not him.

-Another subversion: In "Mr. Monk and the Secret Santa," Captain Stottlemeyer receives a gift (apparently from a body shop) in the form of a bottle of port, which happens to have been poisoned.
+Subverted in "Mr. Monk and the Secret Santa", Captain Stottlemeyer receives a gift (apparently from a body shop) in the form of a bottle of port, which happens to have been poisoned.
 At the police station's Christmas party, he is to give a Secret Santa present to fellow detective Terry Chasen, but when he's unable to find the hair trimmer he planned to give, police officer Alice Westergren suggests he give Terry the bottle of port (especially since Stottlemeyer hates port).
 Terry drinks it, the poison hits him, and he dies.
 At first, it looks like someone tried to kill Stottlemeyer as retaliation, possibly an ex-con named Frank Prager, whose brother Michael was killed by Stottlemeyer during a bank robbery.
 However, Monk then proves that Alice is Terry's ex-girlfriend, and she killed him because he decided to return to his wife.

-In "Mr. Monk Takes a Punch," an attempt on Ray Regis's life that begins the episode goes like this: the bomber plants his device in a heavy punching bag, assuming that Regis will be the first to take a swing at it.
+In "Mr. Monk Takes a Punch", an attempt on Ray Regis's life that begins the episode goes like this: the bomber plants his device in a heavy punching bag, assuming that Regis will be the first to take a swing at it.
 However, when Regis does arrive, the only contact he makes with the bag is tapping the top of it.
 An innocent washed-up drunken ex-boxer named Eddie, however, ends up accidentally killing himself by taking a demonstrative swing at the bomb-rigged bag.

-In Hamlet, the title Prince stabs Polonius through a curtain, thinking him to be his Evil Uncle, Claudius, who he has sworn vengeance again.
+Hamlet stabs Polonius through a curtain, thinking him to be his Evil Uncle, Claudius, who he has sworn vengeance again.

 Later, Queen Gertrude drinks from a poisoned goblet of wine that Claudius had intended for Hamlet.

-In The Duchess of Malfi, Bosola jumps out in the dark and kills someone he thinks is trying to kill him.
+In The Duchess Of Malfi, Bosola jumps out in the dark and kills someone he thinks is trying to kill him.
 Turns out the guy he kills is actually Antonio, the person he's spent half the play trying to protect.
 Oops.

 Magic: The Gathering has a card called Goblin Assassin which may cause any player (including its owner) to sacrifice a creature any time a Goblin comes into play.
 Its flavour text strongly hints at the reason for this.